skellis46/finger-pointing-moon/case-for-support.md

 In other words, RA can work up to the maximum at (12/18) FTE for 18 months or 1.0 FTE for 12 months.
 See page 20, section Research Assistance. (from Amy)

-## Dissemination
+## Outputs, Dissemination and Impact

+>The Outputs, Dissemination and Impact section is your opportunity to describe in more detail how the potential impacts of the research will be realised.
+Information under this heading should build on details given in the Summary and Academic Beneficiaries sections of the Je-S form whilst also elaborating further on other areas of the Case for Support.
+You should address two main questions: who might benefit from the research and how might they benefit?

+>Taking into account what is reasonable and appropriate given the nature of the research you propose to conduct, please provide examples of how the proposed research will be managed to engage any users and befeciaries that have been identified, or to identify potential users and beneficiaries as the research progresses, and to increase the likelihood of achieveing impacts.
+In presenting your plans, you should tailor and target your dissemination activities to ensure that they are relevant to the specific user and beneficiary groups likely to be interested in your research and appropriate for supporting the potential research impacts outlined.

->Information under this heading should build on the details given in the Academic Beneficiaries and Impact Summary sections of the Je-S form.
-Please provide examples of the kinds of outputs you propose to produce during the award and their proposed focus.
-Please explain further how the research will benefit other researchers in the field and – where relevant – academic beneficiaries in other disciplines.
-How do you propose to maximise the value of the proposed research outputs?
+>You should consider (and address if appropriate) methods for communications and engagement, collaboration and development.
+You should also detail who will be undertaking any dissemination activities and include any resource implications in the financial summary and in the separate Justification of Resources attachment.
+Please also explain further how the research will benefit other researchers in the field and – where relevant – academic beneficiaries in other disciplines.

 **problem 1 specific outcomes:**